tulepaloalto/cicd_scan_results/README.md

     bridgecrew/api/v2/errors/code_review_scan/resources

-is to obtain the resources that will be used to obtain scan results from the scan results endpoint.
+is to obtain the resourceUuids that will be used to obtain scan results from the scan results endpoint.

 To run: